ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 ### The Pyremaul

 Forged from deep red iron, this massive hammer houses an ever-burning gemstone of orange flame.
 The head of the hammer is always warm to the touch.

 #### Attunement Bonus

-On a hit, the head becomes momentarily englufled in flames, and it does additional fire damage.
+On a hit, you can choose to do additional fire damage, a number of times equal to your proficiency bonus per short rest.
+When you do so, the head becomes momentarily engulfed in flames.

 ### Ragespike